chingchenms/llvm/docs/Coroutines.rst

-After coroutine transformation, function `f` is responsible for creation and initialization of the coroutine frame and execution of the coroutine code until any suspend point is reached or control reaches the end of the function.
+After coroutine transformation, function `f` is responsible for creation and initialization of the coroutine frame and execution of the coroutine code until a suspend point is reached or control reaches the end of the function.
 It will look like:

 .. code-block:: llvm